Ew4n1011/infra/README.md

 ## What This Doesn't Do

 Infra doesn't set up your disk partitions, primarily because getting it wrong can be incredibly destructive.
 That aside, configuring partitions is usually a one-time (or very infrequent) event, so there's not much to be gained by automating it.
-Check out the [docs](https://ansible-nas.io/docs/) for recommended setups.
+Check out the docs(incoming) for recommended setups.

 ## Installation